daniel-lomezo/ClimaTempo/README.md

 # DevGrid
 For this application, what was proposed to me was to perform requests on an API and query weather information from a list of approximately 170 different cities.

-To solve the problem of slowness, I studied a little more the services provided by "Open Wea thermap" I thought it would be better to save the city IDs and their respective names in a SQLite3 database using the file "city.list.json", as it is simpler and easy to get started for a small project with this type of architecture.
+To solve the problem of slowness, I studied a little more the services provided by "Open Wea thermap" I thought it would be better to save the city IDs and their respective names in a SQLite3 database using the data from the file "city.list.json", downloaded from the same platform., as it is simpler and easy to get started for a small project with this type of architecture.

 Currently, the project consists of a small web application with a selector button with the names of the cities and which automatically then selects the city's weather data in a small form.